 If you don’t have a log, there is a default you can use and customize for an identity plate.

 Click on Use a Styled Text Identity Plate.
 Underneath where your name appears, you can choose the font and font size.

 You can also Watermark your contact sheets in the Page panel.
 You can choose Copyright from the drop-down for your name with a copyright symbol.
 Or you can create or upload your own.
 This will apply a watermark to each thumbnail.

-Under Page Options you can add a page number to the bottom of each contact sheet if you have several.
+Under Page Options, you can add a page number to the bottom of each contact sheet if you have several.
 Photo Info offers a series of presets of information like filename, date, or caption.
 You can choose Sequence to number every image.

 If you are using Text, you can select the font size.
 Make sure that the text size is compatible with the size of each image in the Lightroom contact sheet.
 The thumbnail will adjust according to the scale of the text.
 You don’t want to end up with long captions and tiny images!

 Step 5: Print or Convert Your Contact Sheet

 The last step is to print your contact sheet or save it as a JPEG or PDF.
 In the Print Job panel, select Print To and choose Printer.
-Be sure your printer is set up with the proper size of paper to match your canvas.
-For example the letter size I used in my examples.
+Be sure your printer is set up with the proper paper size to match your canvas.
+For example, the letter size I used in my examples.

 You will notice that Lightroom does not offer the option to print a PDF.
 The workaround is to save it as a JPEG and then convert it to a PDF with an app like Small PDF.

 It’s an excellent way to create a PDF of your latest work to show a prospective photo buyer.
 Or you can use it to check how your images will read in print.
-That is, before you undertake the expense of making large prints.
+That is before you undertake the expense of making large prints.
 For more great Lightroom tips, check our articles on how to make and save a preset in Lightroom or reduce noise in your images!